 Kerri Kantor is a devoted practitioner of yoga and meditation.
 If she had to pick one word to describe her meditation practice, it would be devotion.
-She has been teaching yoga and meditation for ten years and she believes meditation is at the heart of all that is good in her life.
+She has been teaching yoga and meditation for over ten years and she believes meditation is at the heart of all that is good in her life.
 Her current meditation practice centers around the Divine Mother, a path that found her in 2011 when Kerri became a heartfelt devotee of Amma, the hugging Saint.
 Her path is the path of the Mother: love, patience, simplicity, and hard work.

 Yoga is medicine.
 For Kerri, that means that the heart of yoga, which is meditation, can heal every part of your being on a daily basis.
 She sometimes quotes one of her favorite teachers, Maya Tiwari: “We are all healing all the time.”
 With a consistent practice, one develops a rhythm that assists the ability to know what is needed, in this moment.
 Yoga is an experience and an opportunity to get to know the inner world, where everything we look for can be found.